kamranbekirovyz/versionarte/README.md

 ## 🖋️ JSON format

-versionarte has a specific JSON format, which you must use to provide the versioning and availability details remotely.
-Whether you're using `RemoteConfigVersionarteProvider`, `RestfulVersionarteProvider`, or a custom `VersionarteProvider`, you must always this structure.
+versionarte requires a specific JSON format for providing versioning and availability details remotely.
+Whether you're using RemoteConfigVersionarteProvider, RestfulVersionarteProvider, or a custom VersionarteProvider, you must always follow this structure.

 Note:
-- You don't need to provide the versioning information for all platforms.
-Say you only have an Android app, you can just provide the versioning information for Android and leave the iOS and macOS objects empty.
+- Versioning information for all platforms is not necessary.
+If you have only an Android app, you can provide versioning information for Android and leave the iOS and macOS objects empty.
-- When app status is active, you can leave the `message` object empty or `null`.
+- If the app status is active, you can leave the `message` object empty or set to `null`.

 ```js
 {